 8.2.3 If possible, stop flow of product.
 Increase ventilation to the release area and monitor concentrations.
 Do not direct water spray at container vent.
 Liquid spillages can cause embrittlement of structural materials.
 If leak is from cylinder or cylinder valve, call the emergency telephone number.
 If the leak is in the user's system, close the cylinder valve, safely vent the pressure, and purge with an inert gas before attempting repairs.

 8.2.4 When liquid hydrogen is spilled on a surface, it tends to cover it completely and, therefore, cools a large area.
 The evaporation rate of liquid hydrogen greatly reduces the period during which a spill constitutes a potential fire hazard.
 However, with a large spillage the surface freezes and the air above the surface liquefies.
 A large cloud of the very cold gas caused by evaporation of liquid on the surface stays over the surface till it picks up heat to rise up.
 If this gas gets ignited, it burn smoothly in air.
 The visible cloud does not confine to the flammable zone and ignition is possible outside the clouds.
-If 7.8 l of liquid hydrogen are spilled on 50 cm below an open flame, the mixture is ignited almost immediately, after about o.5 second the flame reaches the height of nearly 8.5 m with a maximum width of 6 m.
+If 7.8 l of liquid hydrogen are spilled on 50 cm below an open flame, the mixture is ignited almost immediately, after about 0.5 sec the flame reaches the height of nearly 8.5 m with a maximum width of 6 m.

 8.2.5 The duration of burning of liquid hydrogen after a small spill is usually very brief, lasting only a few seconds.
 In larger spills on hydrogen burning from open vessels, combustion may take several minutes until all the liquid is evaporated.
 The flame temperature is about 1 900 °K, but the radiation-intensity is low.
 Therefore, it is possible to get close to small quantities of smoothly burning liquid hydrogen because the flame has little luminosity and low radiant intensity.
 One is also able to approach flames more closely for fire-fighting or closing for supply valves.